The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: A pure Weak-Higgs(ino) model

 \subsection{Gauge-invariant Operators}

 Switching to APT allows to investigate the physical spectrum.
 At first, we have to construct gauge-invariant operators which is straightforward using the bidoublet formulation.
-These are distinguished only by their $J^{PC}$ assignment, the $\custsym$ quantum number, and $R$-parity.
+These are distinguished only by their $J^{PC}$ assignment, the $\custsym$ quantum number, and $R$-parity $P_R$.
+They are therefore necessarily distinct by their set of quantum numbers from the elementary ones given in Tab.~\ref{tab:weakHiggs_spectrum_custSymm}.
 In Tab.~\ref{tab:weakHiggs_gaugeInvariantOperators} suitable operators with minimal field content up to spin $J=1$ are listed.

 There are both scalar and fermionic $\custsym$ singlets and triplets.
 Applying APT yields at highest power of $v$ the operators listed in the last columns of table \ref{tab:weakHiggs_gaugeInvariantOperators}.
-To illustrate the process, consider $\tr{\dagg HH}$.
-Tree-level APT yields
+To illustrate the process on how to arrive at the table entries, consider the operator $\tr{\dagg HH}$: As explained in Sec.~\ref{sec:apt}, every Higgs field in the operator is split into vev and fluctuation field.
+In the bidoublet formulation, this amounts to separating $H$ into vev $V$ and fluctuation field $\eta$ according to Eq.~\eqref{eq:mssm_weakHiggs_vevExpansion}.
+Furthermore, we express $\eta$ in the basis of Eq.~\eqref{eq:definition_bilinear}.
+Tree-level APT then yields

-i.e. it reduces to the elementary scalar singlet.
+i.e. after discarding the constant and terms that are $\norm{\zeta}/v$ suppressed, the operator reduces to the elementary scalar singlet.
 Likewise, the fermionic singlet operator reduces to $\ino{\zeta}^0$.

-The matrix $c^{Aa}$ maps gauge indices $a$ to custodial (physical) indices $A$.
+The matrix $c^{Aa}$ in Tab.~\ref{tab:weakHiggs_gaugeInvariantOperators} has to be highlighted because it maps gauge indices $a$ to $\custsym$ (physical) indices $A$.
 Because of its special form

 this mapping is one-to-one but not trivial like in the SM~\cite{Maas:2017wzi}.
-This shows that the nonphysical $SU(2)_m$ triplets map to $\custsym$ triplets and so does their mass degeneracy.
+This shows that the nonphysical $SU(2)_m$ triplets found in the previous section using PT map to $\custsym$ triplets and so does their mass degeneracy.

 Notice that the mapping to $SU(2)_m$ eigenstates is sufficient as at tree-level the FMS mechanism is transparent to linear combinations.
 This allows to construct mass eigenstates, in case they differ.
-E.g. the charged Higgs can be constructed as\footnote{Notice that the $\mp$ between the Pauli matrices is due to the special structure of~\eqref{eq:cAa} and opposite to our definition of $SU(2)_m$ $T^3$ eigenstates in Sec.~\ref{subsec:EW_TreeLevel}, like $H^{\pm}= (H^2\pm iH^1)/\sqrt{2}$ for example.}
+For example the manifestly gauge-invariant charged Higgs, which reduces to the elementary charged Higgs $H^{\pm}$ through APT, can be constructed as\footnote{Notice that the $\mp$ between the Pauli matrices is due to the special structure of~\eqref{eq:cAa} and opposite to our definition of $SU(2)_m$ $T^3$ eigenstates in Sec.~\ref{subsec:EW_TreeLevel}, like $H^{\pm}= (H^2\pm iH^1)/\sqrt{2}$ for example.}

-It is important to realize that there is no gauge-invariant operator mapping to the (unphysical) would-be Goldstone bosons $G^{0,\pm}\sim \Im \zeta^a$.
-They are \q{projected} out of the physical spectrum automatically.
-This replaces their usual removal from the physical spectrum by a BRST construction.